altxn/Steam-Library-Randomizer/README.md

 # Steam Library Randomizer

+Randomly selects a game from your Steam library and displays name of the game + total playtime.

-Just another way to encourage game exploration
+Just another way of encouraging game exploration.